What does the IR35 legislation mean?

 Identifying whether you fall inside or outside IR35 is a difficult process, and many calculators that you’ll find online will only give you an approximation.
 While it can be helpful to get an estimate or ballpark, when it comes to tax, accuracy is preferable.
 With so many variables to consider, from your business goals to daily rates and all things in between, the best practice for gauging your IR35 status is to discuss your business with a specialist contractor accountant.
 The Government’s employment status check can also be a helpful tool to determine your status under this legislation.

 As always, it is best to get a second opinion on any online ‘calculator’ determination so consulting one of our experienced business professionals is advisable.
 Our specialist contractor accountants can help you work out the best way to structure and run your business as well as minimising your tax contributions.

 Don’t Give Yourself the Benefit of the Doubt – HMRC Doesn’t

-Getting an idea of where you stand on IR35 is just one part of the story.
-Many contractors assume that just because a contract is inside IR35, they need to consider working through an Umbrella company.
-Dig a little deeper and you’ll find that there are several advantages of working through a limited company inside an IR35 bound contract. for instance:
+Getting an idea of where you stand with respect to IR35 is just one side of the coin.
+Many contractors assume that in circumstances where a contract is inside IR35, they need to consider working through an Umbrella company.
+This isn’t always the case, and upon further investigation, you may find that there are several advantages to working through a limited company inside an IR35 bound contract.
+For instance:

-- If you operate on the VAT Flat Rate Scheme, your take-home pay may be higher because of the benefits – not so for an Umbrella company as that scheme isn’t available.
+- If you operate on the VAT Flat Rate Scheme, your take-home pay may be higher because of the benefits – unlike an umbrella company, as that scheme isn’t available.

 - You only pay tax on 95% of your income in deference to the 100% you’d pay using an umbrella company.